Zippers and Twisters: Planes of Satellite Galaxies Emerge from Whirling and Shocking Gas Streams in the Cosmic Web: Census of co-rotating Planes

 To answer this without overstating the predictive power of NewHorizon's relatively small sample, we perform a Bayesian inference of the posterior joint distribution of shape $c/a$ and co-rotation fraction $R_{\rm cr}$ using the 12 NewHorizon systems.
 In a nutshell, we start from the maximally conservative priors that satellites should follow the shape of their host DM halo.
 We then factor in the likelihood of our 12 systems to update the posterior distribution, which we then sample with a Metropolis-Hastings scheme.
 We can then compare how planes observed in the Local Universe fit in this updated posterior distribution.
 The details of the methodology are specified below.

-Note that, despite its intrinsically non-Gaussian marginal distribution, we use $R_{\rm cr}$ instead of the orbital pole dispersion as the latter is known only for the Milky Way, while $R_{\rm cr}$ is measured for 6 local observed ``planar" systems \citep{2019ApJ...875..105P, Pawlowski24b}.
+Note that, despite its intrinsically non-Gaussian marginal distribution, we use $R_{\rm cr}$ instead of the orbital pole dispersion as the latter is known only for the Milky Way, while $R_{\rm cr}$ is measured for 6 local observed ``planar" systems \citep{Pawlowski21, Pawlowski24b}.
+This includes the 2 planes of the Milky-Way, the Great Plane Andromeda, the main plane of Centaurus A, NGC 253 and NGC 4490.

+It should be noted that \citep{Pawlowski21} compiles systems that are listed with their “on-plane” c/a and $R_{cr}$ (M31, MW) along with some further away systems that are listed with their “full-system” c/a (i.e all satellites {\it detected}).
+Indeed, luminosity and line-of-sight velocity detection limits vary with distance, hence across observational systems.

+Conservatively, we decide to first compare all these values to the distribution of full-system values inferred from New Horizon to avoid overstating compatibility due to varying selections in the definition of “on-plane”.
+This means that, in this part of the analysis, certain systems will appear more flattened, hence more incompatible than they actually are.
+For instance the Milky-Way is listed as having an on-plane value for Plane 1 of $c/a=0.18$, while its full-system value is actually $\approx 0.32$.
+Its position in our c/a - Rcr parameter space can therefore be seen as an outer bound of definition-specific values.
+However, if even these are considered compatible, this will provide robust evidence that these are not a challenge to $\Lambda$CDM.

+To further assess compatibility of the nearby Milky Way and Andromeda systems, for which plane parameters are derived from a robust ``on-plane" selection, we further repeat the analysis, this time using the distribution inferred from New Horizon ``on-plane" parameters.